guilhermesimas/hard-skills-backend-test-submission/README.md

 the status of the process, being therefore a resource of types, and thus matching the RESTful model.
 This might, however, be an overengineering of the feature.

- In the end I opted for exposing the feature by `POST`ing a `deactivate` resource under the `equipment` collection.
+ In the end I opted for exposing the feature by `DELETE`ing the `equipment` collection while requiring the code of the target equipment as a request parameter.
+It fit the model as it is basically a `DELETE` on the whole collection while applying a filter.
- I did not, however, expose the queryable resource as the operation is fairly simple and its result would be available fairly quickly.

  ### Next steps